 Welcome to UAF!

 Congratulations on your acceptance!
-We look forward to helping you achieve your academic goals and explore the possibilities of the Last Frontier — where inspiration is around every bend, independence is championed and adventure is inevitable.
+We look forward to helping you achieve your academic goals and explore your possibilities on the Last Frontier — where inspiration is around every bend, independence is championed and adventure is inevitable.

 Use this website as a trail guide to the next steps you need to take on your path to becoming a Nanook.

-More information can be found on the Military and Veterans website or at the Graduate School.
-If you're an international student, head over to the International Student Trail Guide for everything you need to do and know before you come to Fairbanks.
+If you are a military veteran, more information can be found about our services for veterans on the Military and Veterans website.
+Prospective graduate students, please visit the Graduate School.
+If you're an international student, head over to the International Student website to discover what you need to do before you come to Fairbanks.

 You're coming, right?